M66B/NetGuard/ADBLOCKING.md

 * applications, like the browser, may cache data, so you might need to clear caches
 * applications, browsers mostly, that have a *"data saver"* like feature that proxies requests through their servers (eg. Opera w/ Turbo, Opera Max app, Puffin, Chrome w/ data saver, UC Browser, Yandex w/ Turbo, Apus Browser, KK Browser, Onavo Extend, Maxthon) will not have ads blocked as NetGuard can't even see those domain requests
 * YouTube ads are not domain based and cannot be blocked
-* NetGuard does not use the IP adresses in the hosts file, because it doesn't route blocked domains to localhost
+* NetGuard does not use the IP addresses in the hosts file, because it doesn't route blocked domains to localhost
 * NetGuard does not concatenate hosts files, so you will have to use a source which does this for you or do it yourself
 * you can check the number of hosts (domains) imported by pulling the NetGuard notification down using two fingers
+* wildcards are not supported due to performance and battery usage reasons
 * **ad blocking is not available when NetGuard was installed from the Play store!**

 <br />